The elaborately ornate Italian Chapel at Scapa Flow, Orkney, created by prisoners of war

 The Scandinavian-looking picturesque village of Voe, Shetland

 Our self-drive touring holiday of Orkney & Shetland gives you the opportunity to experience the wonderful landscapes, fascinating wildlife and archaeological heritage of these magical, and very different, parts of the UK.
+Whilst Orkney is hailed for its rich folklore and abundance of wildlife, Shetland is experiencing ever increasing popularity thanks to hit TV series “Shetland” based on Ann Cleeve's gritty, iconic crime stories.

 Day One to Three - Orkney